Beatriz Haddad Maia: 2014–16: Turning professional

 In February 2015, she reached the quarterfinals of the Rio Open as a wildcard.
 Playing alongside Teliana Pereira, she reached the semifinals in the doubles competition but was forced to withdraw due to the injury sustained in the singles competition.

-At Bogotá, Haddad won her first WTA Tour doubles title with compatriot Paula Cristina Gonçalves, defeating Irina Falconi and Shelby Rogers in the final.
+In Bogotá, Haddad won her first WTA Tour doubles title with compatriot Paula Cristina Gonçalves, defeating Irina Falconi and Shelby Rogers in the final.
 In July 2015, she suffered a shoulder injury at the Pan American Games in Toronto, resulting in season-ending surgery.

-In 2016, Haddad Maia was awarded wildcards from the Rio Open, Miami Open, and Brasil Tennis Cup.
+In 2016, Haddad Maia was awarded wildcards for the Rio Open, Miami Open, and Brasil Tennis Cup.

 Having fallen to the 367th position in the rankings by 18 July 2016, Haddad Maia recovered almost 200 spots during the second half of 2016, finishing the year with two consecutive 50k titles in Scottsdale and Waco.